chrisjsherm/stripe-api-client-typescript/README.md

 To access the local FusionAuth instance, visit the [FusionAuth Dashboard](http://localhost:9011/admin/) instance created by the `docker-compose.yml` file.

-#### Terraform
+#### Modify FusionAuth configuration

-To modify or add to the configuration of an existing FusionAuth instance, use Terraform.
+To make changes to an existing FusionAuth instance, use Terraform.

 To modify an existing resource, import the resource you want to modify, just as we have done with the default tenant (see `/.fusion-auth/terraform/tenants.tf`).